Welcome to Oxford Academic Health Partners website

 - Oxford Academic Health Science Network

-A few examples of the outstanding work relating particularly to the COVID-19 pandemic are given below as so many individuals within the partners have made great and in many cases world-leading contribution to COVID-19 including Professor Sarah Gilbert and Professor Andy Pollard in the development of the Astra Zeneca Oxford University Vaccine; More information on the vaccine can be found here .
+A few examples of the outstanding work relating particularly to the COVID-19 pandemic are given below as so many individuals within the partners have made great and in many cases world-leading contribution to COVID-19 including Professor Dame Sarah Gilbert and Professor Sir Andy Pollard in the development of the Astra Zeneca Oxford University Vaccine; More information on the vaccine can be found here .
 Andy Pollard also chairs the Government’s Joint Committee on Vaccination and Immunisation.

 The Department of Primary Care Health Sciences has been leading the PRINCIPLE trial which is a nationwide clinical study from the University of Oxford to find COVID-19 treatments for recovery at home.
 The Trial looking for medicines that can help people with COVID-19 symptoms get better quickly and stop them needing to go to hospital.
 PRINCIPLE is recruiting participants through this website and also through GP practices across the UK.
 Professor Richard Hobbs, Head of this Department is an OAHP Board member.

 The OAHP is a true partnership covering Oxford and Oxfordshire but also reaching far beyond reflecting the excellence, strength and expertise of the Partners across the UK and the world.
 We aim to work together across a wide range of activities – research, education, healthcare and innovation with the overriding aim of improving the care of patients.
 A particular focus for 2021/2022 is to support the renewal applications from both BRCs ensuring that the best possible outcome can be delivered for Oxford and the wider Region is support of patient care and clinical and translational research.
 The Director of the OAHP, Professor Keith Channon, is working closely with both Professor Helen McShane, Director of the Oxford BRC and Professor John Geddes, Director of the Oxford Health BRC on the process.
+The first elements – PQQs – were submitted at the end of May 2021.

 In addition, a key task for the Partnership is to take forward improvements in data management, data sharing and agreements across the Partners to ensure maximum benefit for patients and research.
-OAHP will be establishing an oversight group for the development of, for example, bi-lateral and other agreements across all
+OAHP will be establishing an oversight group for the development of, for example, bi-lateral and other agreements across all and working closely with the OUH/Oxford University group.

 The Oxford Academic Health Science Network is a key partner, ensuring that OAHP’s work can be disseminated across the wider Region and working with the AHSN Network and other AHSCs, spreading across England and beyond.
 Professor Gary Ford, CEO of the AHSN has taken up the role as Chair of the AHSN Network with effect from 1 April 2021.